OpenLMIS/open-lmis/CONTRIBUTING.md

 * Code that breaks the build or disables / removes needed tests to pass

-* Code that doesn't pass our Quality Gate - TODO: link to style guide
+* Code that doesn't pass our Quality Gate - TODO: link to style guide & sonar

 * Code that belongs in a Module but was added to Core or vice versa